FTC(Fallopian Tube Catheterization)for Opening Tubal Blocks

 - From this picture, Gynaecologist can determine the presence of blockage on one or both fallopian tubes.

-Patients may confront slight discomfort like cramping, mild bleeding, or spotting for next 3 to 5 days after the procedure.
+Patients may confront slight discomfort like cramping, mild bleeding, or spotting for the next 3 to 5 days after the procedure.

 Successful FTR and pregnancy chances are less when severe scarring is present from prior surgery or bad infections, such as PID (Pelvic Inflammatory Disease).